octue/example-service-kueue/README.md

 An example Octue Twined data service using Kubernetes/Kueue as the service backend.

-The terraform modules this service depends on are:
+The infrastructure that runs this service can be found [here](https://github.com/octue/twined-infrastructure).
+It depends on these Terraform modules:

 - [Octue Twined core](https://github.com/octue/terraform-octue-twined-core)
 - [Octue Twined cluster](https://github.com/octue/terraform-octue-twined-cluster)